stanlee321/object-removal-tensorflow/README.md

 #### Change removed object:

-In the Pascal VOC dataset for segmentation exist the next categories:
+In the Pascal VOC dataset for segmentation there are the next categories:

 ```JSON
 """